JerrySievert/date-utils/README.md

-    d.isBefore(date); // true/false, true if this is before date passed d.isAfter(date); // true/false, true if this is after date passed d.getDaysBetween(date); // returns number of full days between this and passed
+    d.isBefore(date); // true/false, true if this is before date passed d.isAfter(date); // true/false, true if this is after date passed d.getDaysBetween(date); // returns number of full days between this and passed d.getHoursBetween(date); // returns number of hours days between this and passed d.getMinutesBetween(date); // returns number of full minutes between this and passed d.getSecondsBetween(date); // returns number of full seconds between this and passed

     d.add({ milliseconds: 30,
             minutes: 1,